bjankord/CSS-Coding-Standards/README.md

 ## Format

-* Prefer tabs to spaces when indenting CSS.
-(Developers can change Tab Size in their editors to choose desired width)
+* Prefer soft-tabs with 2 space indent.
-* Add a single space after your selector(s).
+* Add a single space before the opening bracket `{` in rule sets.
-* If more than 3 selectors are in use, separated by commas, put each selector on a new line.
-* Put each declaration on its own line.
-(Multi-lined)
+* Put each declaration on its own line. (multi-lined)
-* Indent each declaration by 1 tab.
-* Use quotes when need in selctors or values.
+* Use quotes when needed in selctors or values, prefer double quotes. `input[type="checkbox"]`
-* Prefer double qoutes in when used. `input[type="checkbox"]`
 * Prefer shorthand hex values for colors. `background-color: #fff;`
-* Use lowercase for properties and values.
+* Use lowercase format for property and value names.
-* When using zero as a value, leave it unitless. `margin: 0;`
+* When using zero based values, leave the value unitless. `margin: 0;`
 * Order your CSS rules alphabetically.
 * Put prefixed rules before the unprefixed rules.
 * Line up prefixed declarations so values are in line vertically.
-* Add a space between properties and values after the colon.
+* Add a space between properties and values after the colon. `display: block`
 * Include a semi-colon after every declaration, including the last declaration.
 * Place closing bracket of declaration block on its own line.
-* Add one blank line bewteen rulesets.
+* Add one blank line bewteen rule sets.

 **Formating Example:**